 The CEO of YouTube, Susan Wojcicki said, “Some of the best ideas at Google are sparked just like that – when small groups of Googlers take a break on a random afternoon and start talking about things that excite them.”

 (Image Source/Dan Pink pictured)

-A logical step from creating a culture of innovation and executive buy-in is of course, fully trusting your employees and giving them freedom to do what they do best.
+A logical step from creating a culture of innovation and executive buy-in is, of course, fully trusting your employees and giving them the freedom to do what they do best.
 The best example of this is of course Google’s 20% time, but there are many others.

 In one of the most popular TED talks, career analyst Dan Pink said that the three main drivers of motivation are:

 Give employees autonomy, allow them to do what they are most competent in, and give them purpose.
 Success and innovation will follow naturally with that recipe.

 One of the most common themes in all these organizations is they are not afraid to fail, aim for big ideas, and move fast.
 They start new ideas with small groups, and as the idea grows it spreads to the rest of the organization.
 As innovation consultant, Tendayi Viki said in Forbes “As we succeed with early adopters, other business leaders will then be attracted to our transformation agenda.”

 Companies cannot be the most innovative in the world, creating products that have never been thought of before, without the reality that failure will occur.
 But by thinking of failing fast as a core competency and a success, not a mistake, organizations can move past these inevitable roadblocks.
 “Failure is the way to be innovative and successful.
 You can fail with pride,” says Google’s chief social evangelist Gopi Kallayil.

 Have a Higher Purpose